gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ## Operation

-TBD - Will update once functionality is completed.
+TBD - This will be updated once functionality is finalized.
+Currently the dial is capable of adjusting the master volume for the pack and wand, while the left toggle switch can turn the pack on or off.

 ## Arduino Nano Pinout Reference